chengxuanying/PCC/README.md

 ## About

-This software (PCC x64) is an coursework for "Compileation" and the instructor is Weighing, Yao.
+This software (PCC x64) is an coursework for "Principles of Compiling" and the instructor is Weighing, Yao.

 ```
 Author: Chengxuan Ying(@chengsyuan)